Inzhenerka/docs.getdbt.tech/website/docs/reference/commands/debug.md

 *Note: Not to be confused with [debug-level logging](/reference/global-configs/logs#debug-level-logging) through the `--debug` option which increases verbosity.

-## Availability

-The `dbt debug` command is available to use in the dbt Cloud CLI, dbt Cloud IDE, and dbt Core CLI.

-- dbt Cloud CLI users can also use the [`dbt environment`](/reference/commands/dbt-environment) command to interact with your dbt Cloud environment.

-- The dbt Cloud IDE currently supports the `dbt debug` command and `dbt debug --connection` flag.

 ## Flags

+Most of the `dbt debug` flags apply to the dbt Core CLI.
+Some flags also work in dbt Cloud CLI, but only `--connection` is supported in the dbt Cloud IDE.

+- dbt Core CLI: Supports all flags.
+- dbt Cloud CLI: Only supports dbt `debug` and `dbt debug --connection`.
+YOu can also use the [`dbt environment`](/reference/commands/dbt-environment) command to interact with your dbt Cloud environment.
+- dbt Cloud IDE: Only supports dbt `debug` and `dbt debug --connection`.

-`dbt debug` supports the following flags in your terminal when using the command line interface (CLI).
+`dbt debug` supports the following flags in your terminal when using the command line interface (CLI):

 ```text
 Usage: dbt debug [OPTIONS]